avcton/avcton.github.io/content/Literature/Operating Systems/Scheduling Algorithms.md

 #### Priority Numbers

-Based on these numbers, the algorithm prioritizes processes
+Based on these numbers, the algorithm prioritises processes

 *The lowest the number the higher the priority*